Head Coach(724) 946-7310

 Defensive Coordinator / Linebackers / Academic Support Coordinator

-Mike Sandy enters his fifth season at Westminster including his third as the defensive coordinator in 2013.
+Mike Sandy enters his sixth season at Westminster including his third as the defensive coordinator in 2014.
 Sandy coached linebackers his first two seasons and he continues to serve as the academic support coordinator.
 In 2010, the team’s linebacking corps produced three of the Presidents’ Athletic Conference’s top six tacklers including the league’s leader in tackles.

 Sandy came to Westminster after coaching five years at McDonough High School in Pomfret, Md., including three as varsity assistant head coach and offensive coordinator.
 During Sandy’s five years at McDonough, he helped guide the team to a state championship game appearance and he coached three players that received scholarships from Division I-A schools, one of which reached the NFL.

 Prior to coaching at McDonough, Sandy was a receivers coach at his alma mater, Hiram College, where he played wide receiver for four years from 1999-2002 and led the team in receptions as a junior and senior.

 A native of Medina, Ohio, and a Buckeye High School graduate, Sandy earned his master’s degree from Westminster in 2012.
 Sandy resides in New Wilmington with his wife Kelly, son, Cooper, and daughter, Charlotte.